TheForceEngine/TheForceEngine.github.io/Roadmap.md

 title: Roadmap
 ---

-## Version 1.0 Release
+## Version 1.0 Release [Released]
 ### Release: December 19, 2022
-With this release, TFE will be a complete replacement for DosBox.
-This release will also include the perspective-correct GPU renderer.
+With this release, TFE will is a complete replacement for DosBox for most players.
+This release includes the perspective-correct GPU renderer.
+This milestone has been successfully reached.

 ## Tools
 ### Estimated Release: Early 2023